RVgo4it/mmsgate/README.md

 ```
 nano keystore.properties
 ```
 Back at command prompt, use the following command to generate a new keystore.
-Enter the same password you selected in the last step.
+Enter the same password you selected in the previous step.
 ```
 keytool -genkey -v -keystore app/bc-android.keystore -alias linphone-alias -keyalg RSA -keysize 2048 -validity 3650 -dname "OU=None"
 ```